Darren-Tham/Darren-Tham/README.md

 <h2 align="center">Darren Thammavong</h2>

-<p align="center">A Computer Science and Mathematics major at the University of Georgia!
-Passionate about web development and software engineer</p>
+<h3 align="center">A Computer Science and Mathematics major at the University of Georgia!
+Passionate about web development and software engineering</h3>

 <h2 align="center">⭐️ Programming Languages and Tools ⭐️</h2>
 <div align="center">